SharonNicG/data-representation-project/README.md

 ## Requirements
 The [requirements.txt](https://github.com/SharonNicG/data-representation-project/blob/main/requirements.txt) file details the packages used to develop the project. *Note: some of these may now be redundant as there have been changes in the script.*

 ## MySQL Database
 An instance of the [initdb.sql](https://github.com/SharonNicG/data-representation-project/blob/main/initdb.sql) MySQL Database needs to be created for the project to run.

-Thsi can be done via the bin folder of your [MySQL server](https://dev.mysql.com/downloads/mysql/) using teh command `mysql -u root -p < "C:\path\to\directory\data-representation-project/blob/main/initdb.sql"`
+This can be done via the bin folder of your [MySQL server](https://dev.mysql.com/downloads/mysql/) using teh command `mysql -u root -p < "C:\path\to\directory\data-representation-project/blob/main/initdb.sql"`

 Or in a [MySQL terminal](https://dev.mysql.com/doc/mysql-getting-started/en/) with the command `source "C:\path\to\directory\data-representation-project\Database\G00387816_DataRepProject.sql"`

 ## Launching the Server
-The Flask server [Biscuitsapplication.py](https://github.com/SharonNicG/data-representation-project/blob/main/Biscuitsapplication.py) can be running using the command `python Biscuitsapplication.py` from the machine command line.
+The Flask server [Biscuitsapplication.py](https://github.com/SharonNicG/data-representation-project/blob/main/Biscuitsapplication.py) can be run using the command `python Biscuitsapplication.py` from the machine command line.

+Once the server runs, you will be directed to a local web page to interact with the database.
+To stop the server, press `ctrl + c`.

+## Virtual Environment

+The project can also run via the machine command line via a virtual environment.

+First, the virtual environment is created with the` python -m venv venv` command.
+Next, the environment is run using `.\venv\Scripts\activate.bat` for Windows users or `source venv/bin/activate` on Mac/Linux.

+The packages detailed in [requirements.txt](https://github.com/SharonNicG/data-representation-project/blob/main/requirements.txt) need to be loaded into the environment using the command `pip install -r requirements.txt`.

+The server environment needs to be set for Flask using the `set FLASK_APP=app` command for Windows users or `export FLASK_APP=app` on Mac/Linux.

-Once the server is running, you will be directed to a local web page to interact with the database.
+The Flask server [Biscuitsapplication.py](https://github.com/SharonNicG/data-representation-project/blob/main/Biscuitsapplication.py) can be run using the command `flask run`.
+Once the server runs, you will be directed to a local web page to interact with the database.
+To stop the server, press `ctrl + c`.

+***

+## Credits
+ - Andrew Beatty – Lecture materials : https://learnonline.gmit.ie/course/view.php?id=3299